 Tune-in each Tuesday at 8:45 a.m. or at 5:44 p.m. on 88.9 WCVE, Richmond’s Public Radio station.

-88.9 WCVE producer Steve Clark and entomologist, Dr. Art Evans discuss how cockroaches and stick insects have inspired advances in robot technology.
+88.9 WCVE producer Steve Clark and Entomologist Dr. Art Evans discuss how light pollution impacts the abilities of fireflies to find one another in the night.

 Incidental Music: “The Glow Worm” by Paul Lincke, performed by a few members of the Ukulele Radio Orchestra of Bon Air: Bianca Bryan, Sue Wood, Ron Curry, Peter Solomon and Steve Clark.

 88.9 WCVE producer Steve Clark talks with Entomologist Dr. Art Evans about Art’s recent “discovery” of proturans in a soil sample at the Virginia Museum of Natural History in Martinsville, Virginia.